 Sniper Damage Stats

 Most people probably know this, but the hunting rifle and crossbow are classified as snipers.
-Snipers have a 2.5x multiplier for headshots, so a bolt-action & hunting rifle will finish off a target at any hp if you dome someone!
+Snipers have a 2.5x multiplier for headshots, so a bolt-action, heavy, & hunting rifle will finish off a target at any hp if you dome someone!

 Crossbow Stats (Vaulted)

 The crossbow was put in the vault (temporarily(?) removed from the game) in the Fortnite 4.0.0 patch.
 See all of the other weapons that have been set aside with our Fortnite Vault Guide!

 - Crossbow (Rare) - 75 to the body, 187.5 head shot damage.

 - Crossbow (Epic) - 79 to the body, 197.5 head shot damage.

 Hunting Rifle Stats

 - Hunting Rifle (Uncommon) - 86 to the body, 215 head shot damage.